I miss the sound of clicking-clacking typewriter keys.

-My very first typewriter was an Underwood that I bought for next to nothing, a slow-motion engine whose keys would sometimes stick, freezing in midair before they could imprint a letter on the scrolled paper.
+My very first typewriter was an Underwood that I bought for next to nothing, a slow-motion engine like the one above whose keys would sometimes stick, freezing in midair before they could imprint a letter on the scrolled paper.
 The keys were small and round and perched aloft by long metal attachments.
 When you hit them, they sort of catapulted through the ribbon onto the paper.
 At the end of a line, you had to yank a metal flange so the carriage would return to the left margin, producing a clear audible “ding.”
 As it turned out, the ribbon couldn’t be replaced unless I could locate a time machine, so the Underwood and I had a short-lived romance, little more than a fling.

 Nevertheless, with it I composed a few very bad poems, love poems or satiric poems in tiny typeset.
 Only a couple of the satiric ones survive, written in a self-invented fifteen-line rhyming stanza form I called the bonnet, in honor of my favorite bartender, Hartley Bonnet, who worked at Oliver’s Pub on Devine Street in Columbia.
 It was a private club, so you could drink on Sundays.
 Jimmy Buffett was a member.
 He was dating a girl from Columbia, whom I heard he eventually married.